The unbearable lightness of Chinese emissions data

 All this riddles the system with imperfections.
 A study published last month by the magazine Nature suggested China's emissions could have actually been exaggerated by as much as 14 percent because of faulty assumptions about the quality of China's coal.

 Bureaucratic rivalries also lead to clashing data.
-Climate negotiations are run from the National Reform and Development Commission, which determines what data to publish.
+Climate negotiations are run from the National Reform and Development Commission [NDRC], which determines what data to publish.

 "All the emission estimates officially come from the NDRC rather than from the statistics bureau," says Dabo Guan, a professor of climate change economics at the University of East Anglia.
 "The NDRC is in charge of the whole climate change negotiations and they have to fight for the best position for China, so they have their concerns about what can and cannot be published."